Fall Out (The Prisoner): Reception

 Despite this, McGoohan stated in a 1977 interview that he was "delighted" with the reaction, as his intention was to create controversy.
 He explained that his enjoyment with the outrage was in line with the show's message, "as long as people feel something, that's the great thing, it's when they're walking around not thinking, not feeling, that's though, that's where all the dangerous stuff is, cause when you get a mob like that, you can turn them in to the sort of gang that Hitler had".
 The popular press joined in with the public indignation at this "rubbish" McGoohan had foisted on them.
 Although it is sometimes claimed that McGoohan never worked in the UK again after this, this is untrue as, for example, he starred in the Channel 4 production The Best of Friends (1991), and also appeared in the film Mary, Queen of Scots (1971), which was partially filmed in the UK.
 He did, however, tend to work in American television thereafter, including a Prisoner-tinged appearance on Columbo a few years later.

+Series co-creator George Markstein, who had left the show after episode 13, expressed dislike for "Fall Out" in the documentary Six into One.
+Markstein called it "an absurd pantomime" and "gross self-indulgence" and "a horrific joke."

 In 2001, TV Guide listed "Fall Out" as the 55th Greatest TV Episode of All Time.